%load_ext dotenv

 Check out the last line: when you use str(...)

-Now let’s turn this code into a LangChain tool.
+Now let’s turn it into a LangChain tool.
 It’s the same process as last time, adding @tool

 , making it a function, adding a description.
-Here’s how we’ll describe it:
+Let’s take a look at how we describe it:

-Queries Tunefind for the episodes from a season, given the URL for that season.
+Queries Tunefind for the episodes from a given season, given the URL of the season.

 The input to this tool should be a URL to that season.